Sites of Interest

 • 1/4 cup chopped coriander (cilantro)

-• 5 tbsp. plain fat-free yogurt
+• 5 tbsp. plain yogurt

 • cooked brown rice